Ryniacz/SkinAI/README.md

-SkinAI is a sophisticated AI-driven system engineered for the automated analysis of dermatological images to identify various skin conditions.
-This technology aims to expedite and refine the diagnosis of skin diseases, offering support to dermatologists and improving the availability of top-tier dermatological care.
+SkinAI is an advanced AI system designed for the automated evaluation of dermatological images to identify a range of skin conditions.
+This tool is intended to enhance the speed and accuracy of diagnosing skin diseases, supporting dermatologists and enhancing access to high-quality skin care.

-Programming Environment: Python
-Key Libraries: TensorFlow, Keras, NumPy, Matplotlib, scikit-learn
-Functionality: Utilizes a Convolutional Neural Network (CNN) for the classification of skin diseases.
-Input: A labeled dataset of skin images.
-Output: Evaluation of model accuracy, confusion matrix, detailed classification report, visualizations of accuracy and loss, and examples of image predictions.
+Programming Environment: Python Key Libraries: TensorFlow, Keras, NumPy, Matplotlib, scikit-learn Functionality: Employs a Convolutional Neural Network (CNN) for the classification of skin conditions.
+Input: A dataset of labeled skin images.
+Output: Outputs model accuracy evaluation, a confusion matrix, a comprehensive classification report, visual representations of model accuracy and loss, and sample image predictions.

-Operational Breakdown of the Script:
+Script Workflow:

-Model Loading: Initiates by importing a pre-trained model with optimal weights derived from validation data.
+Model Loading: Begins by loading a pre-trained model equipped with the best weights from previous validation efforts.

-Model Evaluation: Assesses the model using a test dataset to calculate loss and accuracy, which are then outputted to the console.
+Model Evaluation: Evaluates the model with a test dataset to determine loss and accuracy, which are then displayed.

-Predictions: Generates predictions for the test dataset, classifying each image into the most likely disease category.
+Predictions: Outputs predictions for the test dataset, categorizing each image under the most probable disease classification.

-True Labels Preparation: Constructs a vector of actual labels from the test dataset for comparison.
+True Labels Preparation: Creates a vector of actual labels from the test dataset for accuracy assessment.

-Training History Visualization: Charts depicting training and validation accuracy and loss over time are displayed to visualize the model's learning progression.
+Training History Visualization: Displays charts of training and validation accuracy and loss through time to illustrate the model’s learning curve.

-Confusion Matrix: Generates and displays a confusion matrix to visually represent how well the model distinguishes between different diseases.
+Confusion Matrix: Compiles and exhibits a confusion matrix to visually indicate the model's performance in differentiating among various diseases.

-Classification Report: Produces a report detailing precision, recall, and F1 scores for each disease category, reflecting the model’s classification accuracy.
+Classification Report: Generates a detailed report with precision, recall, and F1 scores for each disease category, showcasing the model’s classification capabilities.

-Sample Predictions Display: Presents a selection of five test images alongside their true and predicted labels to showcase the model’s diagnostic accuracy.
+Sample Predictions Display: Demonstrates a series of five test images along with their actual and predicted labels to highlight the model’s diagnostic proficiency.